Keeping Nurses in Beaufort, Jasper, and Hampton Counties

-To help increase the number of ADN and BSN graduate nurses employed in Primary Care settings in Beaufort and Jasper Counties, and keep nurses from leaving the area and keep nurses in the Lowcountry, the South Carolina Nurse Retention Initiative offers a unique “post-graduation” financial award program in return for a work commitment.
-The SCNRI offers a financial incentive to keep nurses in Beaufort and Jasper Counties, providing up to $12,000 (BSN) and $6,000 (ADN) over two years based on merit, dedication to the nursing profession, financial need, educational mobility and long-term commitment to practice in Beaufort or Jasper Counties – including specific geographic areas where funding has been made available.
+To help increase the number of ADN and BSN graduate nurses employed in Primary Care settings in Beaufort, Jasper and Hampton counties, and keep nurses from leaving the area and keep nurses in the Lowcountry, the South Carolina Nurse Retention Initiative offers a unique “post-graduation” financial award program in return for a work commitment.
+The SCNRI offers a financial incentive to keep nurses in Beaufort and Jasper Counties, providing up to $9,000 (BSN) and $6,000 (ADN) over two years based on merit, dedication to the nursing profession, financial need, educational mobility and long-term commitment to practice in Beaufort, Jasper or Hampton counties – including specific geographic areas where funding has been made available.

 “My wife and I are both nurses at Hilton Head Hospital and we’re expecting our second child in October.
 I just can’t say enough good things about this program; it helps alleviate some of the financial responsibilities of being a parent and also with the growing cost of living in this area.”